Ventilation flaws at £400m Edinburgh sick kids 'risked spreading MRSA and norovirus'

 READ MORE: Inside Edinburgh's new Sick Kids' as hospital finally opens

-In its closing submission in relation to the Edinburgh project, the counsel for the inquiry said that there had been a "lack of clarity" at the outset as to whether the specification for the building's ventilation system fully complied with guidance known an SHTM 03-01 which sets out best practice for a safe and effective hospital.
+In its closing submission in relation to the Edinburgh project, the counsel for the inquiry told chair Lord Brodie that there had been a "lack of clarity" at the outset as to whether the specification for the building's ventilation system fully complied with guidance known an SHTM 03-01 which sets out best practice for a safe and effective hospital.

 It added that the "genesis of the problem was an error in a technical spreadsheet called an Environmental Matrix", which dated back to 2012.